snap-one/docs-driverworks-api/source/includes/15_lua_tcp_server/_4-Listen.md

 ## Listen

 This method starts a listen request to listen on a particular host/service.
-Once the host/service has been resolved and an endpoint has been chosen, the OnListen callback function will be called.
+Once the host/service has been resolved and an endpoint has been chosen, the [OnListen][1] callback function will be called.
 This indicates that the server is now ready to accept incoming connections.
-If errors occur, the OnError callback function will be called instead.
+If errors occur, the [OnError][2] callback function will be called instead.
 This API should not be invoked during OnDriverInit.

 ###### Available in 1.6.0